smkiewel/aeonRequestsDialog/README.md

 This plugin has some extra behaviors and UI elements available for use.

+* Select All and Select None buttons: pair of buttons for selecting all or none of the requested items on the dialog.
+To enable, set selectAllButtonsPosition to one of: top, bottom, both; buttons will be added to the top, bottom, or both, of the items display.
+The buttons are also optionally limited by a minimum item count threshhold: set selectAllButtonsShowAt to the number of items you wish as a minimum threshhold.

 * Notes field: by default, a textarea for notes is added with a customizable message.
 To disable, set 'includeNotes' to false.
 To customize the message, set 'notesMessage' to the desired message.